 Legal Analytics for Copyright Litigation

-Lex Machina’s Legal Analytics for Copyright Litigation provides attorneys and the authors of works, or accused infringers, they represent with the ability to make data-driven decisions about federal copyright case strategy and tactics.
-Now, you can use quantified insights into the behavior of district court judges, opposing parties, and opposing counsel to gain competitive advantage in copyright litigation.
+Lex Machina’s Legal Analytics for Copyright Litigation enables attorneys and companies to make data-driven decisions about federal securities case strategy and tactics.
+Now you can use quantified insights into the behavior of district court judges, opposing parties, and opposing counsel to gain competitive advantage in copyright litigation.

-Lex Machina’s copyright data lets you analyze federal cases with one or more claims of infringement brought under 17 USC §101, including claims of ownership, validity, license, equitable defense or fair use, including declaratory judgment actions.
+Lex Machina’s Copyright data lets you analyze federal copyright case timing, resolutions, damages, remedies, and findings.
+The Copyright practice area includes cases with one or more claims of copyright infringement brought under 17 USC § 101.